jtorde/uav_trajectory_optimizer_gurobi/Readme.md

 The pdf is available [here](https://github.com/jtorde/uav_trajectory_optimizer_gurobi/blob/master/Trajectory_Optimization_for_Multirotors.pdf).

 ## Citation
-when using this code, please cite the following paper:
+When using this code, please cite the following paper:

 ```
 @techreport{luskjtorde2019,